 Studying History alongside English Literature at Lancaster gives you the opportunity to deepen your understanding of both subjects in an outstanding academic environment.
-Our diverse research interests allow us to offer you an unusually wide selection of historical topics and approaches to the study of History and Literature.
+Our diverse research interests allow us to offer you a particularly wide selection of historical topics and approaches to the study of History and Literature.

 You’ll enjoy frequent opportunities for stimulating discussion with your tutors and fellow students as well as plenty of scope to specialise in areas of Literature and History that particularly interest you.

 Your degree begins with courses including From Medieval to Modern: History and Historians, and English Literature.
-In your second year, you’ll study subjects such as The Theory and Practice of Criticism while your final-year modules include Contemporary Fiction and Shakespeare, and Utopia, Colonialism and the New World.
-You’ll also have the chance to undertake in-depth study of topics of your own choosing, either by doing a dissertation in place of an exam, or by undertaking a History ‘special subject’ course.
+In your second year, you’ll study subjects such as The Theory and Practice of Criticism while your final-year modules may include Shakespeare, Victorian Gothic or Contemporary Literature You’ll also have the chance to undertake in-depth study of topics of your own choosing, either by doing a dissertation in place of an exam, or by undertaking a History ‘special subject’ course.

 - English Language and Creative Writing : BA Hons

 - English Language and Creative Writing (Placement Year) : BA Hons

 - English Language and Literature : BA Hons

 - English Language and Literature (Placement Year) : BA Hons